Potentially dangerous taxpayer

-Potentially Dangerous Taxpayer (PDT) is a government designation assigned by the Internal Revenue Service (IRS) to taxpayers of the United States of America who IRS officials claim have demonstrated a capacity for violence against employees of the IRS or other government agencies, contractors or their families.
+Potentially Dangerous Taxpayer (PDT) is a government designation assigned by the Internal Revenue Service (IRS) to taxpayers of the United States of America whom IRS officials claim have demonstrated a capacity for violence against employees of the IRS or other government agencies, contractors or their families.
 Suspected PDT cases are handled by the Treasury Inspector General for Tax Administration.

 Criteria

 The IRS has established the following criteria for assessing a taxpayer as a PDT, any one of which is sufficient for declaring a taxpayer a PDT: